JimmyKenMerchant/raspi_pico/README.md

 /**
  * Using 32-bit Signed (Two's Compliment) Fixed Decimal, Bit[31] +/-, Bit[30:16] Integer Part, Bit[15:0] Decimal Part:
  * In the calculation, we extend the value to 64-bit signed integer because of the overflow from the 32-bit space.
- * In the multiplication, 32-bit arithmetic shift left is needed at the end because we have had two 16-bit decimal part in each value.
+ * In the multiplication to get only the integer part, 32-bit arithmetic shift left is needed at the end because we have had two 16-bit decimal part in each value.
  */
 delay_1 = (int32)(int64)(((int64)(delay_1 << 16) * (int64)pedal_chorus_delay_amplitude) >> 32); // Two 16-bit Decimal Parts Need 32-bit Shift after Multiplication
 int32 delay_1_l = (int32)(int64)(((int64)(delay_1 << 16) * (int64)abs(fixed_point_value_sine_1)) >> 32);